urbanopt/urbanopt.github.io/usage/residential_workflows/multifamily.md

 ![multifamily](../../doc_files/multifamily-1-3.jpg)
 ![multifamily](../../doc_files/multifamily-1-4.jpg)

-Note that the footprint of the modeled unit is always rectangular even though the geojson footprint may not be.
+Note that the footprint of the modeled unit is always rectangular even though the GeoJSON footprint may not be.
 See [Other Assumptions](residential_workflows#other-assumptions) for more information.

 For each unit of the building, an HPXML and OSM model is constructed.
 These OSM models are merged into a single OSM model, as shown below.